 Get a feel for the city by starting your visit at Fort McHenry.
 The defense of this famous fort during the War of 1812 inspired Francis Scott Key to write the Star Spangled Banner.
 You’ll have splendid views of the water, and pets can explore the grounds with you, but cannot go inside the buildings.

 And while you’re in the neighborhood, stop into Riptide By The Bay in Fells Point, a popular neighborhood eatery that’s dog friendly.
-Order a dozen steamed blue crabs or oysters are really get a taste of the Baltimore experience.
+Order a dozen steamed blue crabs or oysters and really get a taste of the Baltimore experience.

 Plan A Trip On The Chesapeake Bay